Clueless-Community/scrape-up/.github/ISSUE_TEMPLATE/custom.md

 ## Proposed Method: [Method Name]

+### Description
+[Provide a brief description of the method and its purpose.]

 ## To what class it belongs?: [Class Name]

-### Description
-[Provide a brief description of the class and its purpose.]

 ### Example Usage
 [Include an example of how the proposed method can be used within the class.]